How to Blow Out a Sprinkler System

 How Big of a Compressor is Needed to Blow Out Sprinklers?

-The minimum volume an air compressor must be able to provide to properly blowout an irrigation system is 20 cubic feet per meter (CFM).
+The minimum volume an air compressor needs to properly blow out an irrigation system is 20 cubic feet per meter (CFM).
 Still, many professionals recommend up to 50 CFM at under 50 PSI for optimal performance, assuming the water lines are less than an inch in diameter.
 The larger the pipe, the higher CFM (volume) it will take to do the job as well.

 Man Turning on Sprinkler System Zone